justinpombrio/panfix/ARCHITECTURE.md

 4. `resolve` takes an iterator of lexemes and produces a vector of lexemes or error.
 It (i) inserts Blanks and Juxtaposes, and (ii) resolves e.g. unary vs. binary `-`.
-5. `shunt` takes an iterator of lexems and produces an iterator of lexemes, re-ordered by the [shunting yard algorithm]( https://en.wikipedia.org/wiki/Shunting_yard_algorithm) to be in RPN order.
+5. `shunt` takes an iterator of lexemes and produces an iterator of lexemes, re-ordered by the [shunting yard algorithm]( https://en.wikipedia.org/wiki/Shunting_yard_algorithm) to be in RPN order.
-6. We filter out any token that isn't the first token of its op.
+6. Any token that isn't the first token of its op is filtered out.
 7. `TreeVisitor` takes the RPN sequence and converts it into a navigable tree (while only allocating two vectors).
 It is wrapped in `ParseTree` to have a nicer interface.